BenDoyle/rogue-libs/README.md

 To Do:
 - remove seed, main should do the bootstrapping if needed
-- model admin options as edges, and states as nodes
 - give player the admin options to create and destroy the game worlds
 - start with simplest world builder
 - implement content as json blob, description is first attribute